-- The disease occurs in a healthcare worker who has been working in an environment where patients with severe acute respiratory infections are being cared for, without regard to place of residence or history of travel (WHO).
+- Disease occurring in a healthcare worker who has been working in an environment where patients with severe acute respiratory infections are being cared for, without regard to place of residence or history of travel (WHO).

-- The person develops an unusual or unexpected clinical course, especially sudden deterioration despite appropriate treatment, without regard to place of residence or history of travel, even if another etiology has been identified that fully explains the clinical presentation (WHO).
+- A respiratory infection develops an unusual or unexpected clinical course, especially sudden deterioration despite appropriate treatment, without regard to place of residence or history of travel, even if another etiology has been identified that fully explains the clinical presentation (WHO).

 In the United States, suspected cases should be reported immediately to local or state health departments, which will determine whether the patient meets clinical and epidemiologic criteria for disease and coordinate diagnostic testing of suspected patients through the CDC.
 Collection of specimens from the upper respiratory tract, lower respiratory tract and serum is recommended as a priority; other specimens, such as stool or urine, may be collected and stored to be tested at the discretion of the CDC.
 The CDC provides detailed information on collection and shipping of specimens for cases approved by local or state authorities.
 The CDC advises that testing for other respiratory pathogens by the provider should be done as part of the initial evaluation and should not delay specimen shipping to CDC.

-If a patient with suspected 2019-nCoV infection tests positive for another respiratory pathogen, after clinical evaluation and consultation with public health authorities, they may no longer be considered a person under investigation.
+If a patient with suspected COVID-2019 infection tests positive for another respiratory pathogen, after clinical evaluation and consultation with public health authorities, they may no longer be considered a person under investigation.

-Management: No specific antiviral agent is available for treatment of this infection, and there is no vaccine.
+Management: Patients with a mild clinical presentation may not require hospitalization but should be monitored for worsening, especially in the second week of illness.
+No specific antiviral agent is available for treatment of this infection, and there is no vaccine.
 Treatment is supportive and includes supplemental oxygen and conservative fluid management, as indicated by clinical condition.
 WHO provides detailed guidance on such supportive measures and cautions that severely ill patients should be treated empirically for other possible causes while diagnostic test results are pending.

 Infection control measures are an integral part of management: